Exploding Gas Cans

 Defects in manufacturing and design common in many portable gasoline containers, including Blitz gas cans, can result in severe burn injuries and burns to adults and children.
-Blitz USA, Inc., is one of the largest manufacturers of portable gas cans in the U.S. Blitz gas can explosions can cause severe burn injury, and are caused by the defective nature of the Blitz Gas Cans.
+Gas can explosions can cause severe burn injury.

 Safer alternative designs and proper warnings can prevent many devastating burns and injuries from spills or can explosions.

-Devastating third degree burn injuries and death are commonly associated with Blitz gas cans, which often carry five gallons of gasoline and are left in garages and homes, within easy reach of children.
+Devastating third degree burn injuries and death are commonly associated with gas can explosions, which often carry five gallons of gasoline and are left in garages and homes, within easy reach of children.

 - The lack of proper warnings on the container itself.
 A bold, visible warning would only cost a few pennies more than the ones used in some cases now and would prevent numerous tragic accidents.

 - The lack of child-resistant gas caps.
-For many years, Blitz has sold portable gas containers without child-resistant caps.
-Even though the cost to replace the original cap with a child-resistant cap is typically no more than a few cents extra, manufacturers still refuse to take the proper action to protect the purchasers of their products.
+For many years, retailers has sold portable gas containers without child-resistant caps.
+Even though the cost to replace the original cap with a child-resistant cap is typically no more than a few cents extra, manufacturers and retailers refused to take the proper action to protect the purchasers of their products.

-If you have been burned by an exploding Blitz gas can, even if your injury occurred while pouring gas on a trash fire, call Jonah Flynn, a burn lawyer who handles not only Georgia burn injury lawsuits but also burn lawsuits and Blitz gas can lawsuits across the country.
+If you have been burned by an exploding gas can, call Jonah Flynn, a burn lawyer who handles burn injury lawsuits across the country.